serokell/blog-posts/Alex and Happy Part 1/article.md

 Looking for the second part instead?
 You can find it [here](https://serokell.io/blog/parsing-with-happy).

 This two-part tutorial will look into two tools often used together by Haskellers to parse programs: Alex and Happy.
-With them, we will parse a small programming language from scratch.
+We'll use them to parse a small programming language from scratch.

 Both Alex and Happy are industrial-strength tools powerful enough to parse even Haskell itself.
 At the bottom of this tutorial, you will find links to GHC's lexer and parser if you are curious to see how they look.